 Net neutrality has been in the headlines a lot recently.
 And while it’s a complicated issue, it’s a really important one to understand.

-Yesterday, I spent the day with Heather West, Mozilla’s Senior Policy Manager and net neutrality expert, as we talked to people all over Washington, DC about net neutrality.
+Recently, I spent the day with Heather West, Mozilla’s Senior Policy Manager and net neutrality expert, as we talked to people all over Washington, DC about net neutrality.
 After we wrapped our day, I compiled the most common questions we received from people on the street, and interviewed Heather for answers.

 Net neutrality is admittedly a wonky subject, but if you’re reading this blog post, it means you use the internet.
 And, if you use the internet, net neutrality is something that affects you.
 Have a read through Heather’s FAQs to get smart on this pressing issue.